 Disclaimer: Unsafe co-sleeping can kill your baby.
-With the right safety guidelines followed very carefully, cosleeping can become a safe and lovely baby sleeping experience with great benefits.
 The author(s) of this article are not responsible for your child's safety: applying these guidelines properly and appropriately for your unique situation, and ensuring your baby's safety is your own responsibility (full disclaimer).

 You've probably heard the warnings about not taking baby into the

 because of the risk of SIDS.
-There is controversy about the subject: while it's true that babies have died in the
+It's true that babies have died in the

 co-sleeping was done in unsafe conditions.

-I know that regardless of which side of the experts are correct, there wil be times and situations when babies are taken into the family bed.
-And we must make sure that that happens in the utmost awareness and with the best safety guidelines very carefully followed through.
+I know that regardless of which side of the experts are correct, there will be times and situations when babies are taken into the family bed.
+UNICEF data tell us that by the age of 3 months old, about half of all babies will have slept in their parents' bed, whether intended or not.
+We must make sure that IF that happens for you, it happens in the utmost awareness and with the best safety guidelines very carefully followed through.

-So, whenever you take your baby in bed with you - even if it's just for a little while - it always has to be 100% safe for her!
+So, whenever you take your baby in bed with you - even if it's just for a little while - or you know you might end up falling asleep: make sure it's 100% safe for your baby!
 If you're unsure about safety, don't co-sleep.
 Also, never doze off with your baby on the sofa or couch or similar, that is always unsafe.

 with a healthy child: a baby who has any issue, whether it